cloudsummer/CM-Drug/README.md

 ### Demo

-Below is the video we created, demonstrating the code execution process using CM-Drug-New as an example.
+Below is the video we created, demonstrating the code execution process using "CM-Drug-New" as an example.

 (Click on the image below to be redirected to the corresponding YouTube video link.)